-Apart from the special conditions that apply to each service, bike transport on CP has to meet the following conditions:
+Apart from the special conditions that apply to each service, bike and scooter transport on CP has to meet the following conditions:

-Lisbon – Oporto / Guimarães / Braga / Viana do Castelo, Beira Alta, Beira Baixa, Alentejo (Lisbon Oriente / Évora) e Sul Intercidades trains
+Lisbon – Oporto / Guimarães / Braga / Viana do Castelo, Beira Alta, Beira Baixa, Alentejo (Lisbon Oriente / Évora) and Sul Intercidades trains

 The 2nd class carriages on these trains have proper supports for traditional bikes, allowing 2 bikes to be taken in each carriage.

-The Regional, InterRegional and Coimbra urban trains allow you to take your bike.
+The transport of bicycles and scooters is free of charge.
 On the platform before boarding, go to the ticket inspector, who must issue the ticket (the passenger's) and say whether the bike can go on board as the space is limited depending on the kind of rolling stock.

-There are temporary restrictions on bikes on the Regional and InterRegional trains.
+There are temporary restrictions on bikes and scooters on the Regional and InterRegional trains.

 It is advisable to use the carriages and spaces indicated on the regional trains.